personafm/.github/profile/readme.md

 Additionally, you can check out our [contributing guide](https://github.com/personafm/.github/blob/main/contributing.md) to familiarize yourself with our contribution guidelines!

-### First Contribution Repository

-If you are new to open-source contribution, we reccommend that you check out our first-contribution repository to get a better understanding of how open-source contribution works and learn how to make your first contribution!

 ## Questions?

 As always, if you have any questions, comments, or concerns please feel free to email us at dev@personafm.com, open an Github issue, respond to a Github Discussion, or DM us on Instagram @personafmapp